 If you find shopping during peak store hours to be difficult, consider going to the store either early in the morning or during a typically slower time like dinnertime.

-Eating enough fresh fruit and vegetables is important, especially for people with RA, who need the nutrients those foods have.
-But cutting fruit and vegetables is very difficult and painful when you live with RA.
+Eating enough fresh fruit and vegetables is important, especially for people with rheumatoid arthritis, who need the nutrients those foods have.
+But cutting fruit and vegetables is very difficult and painful when you live with rheumatoid arthritis.
 So go for convenience: buy pre-cut fruit and veggies.
 Many stores have produce that they cut for you.
 You can also buy frozen veggies and fruit, too.
 This will save you time, energy and pain.

 Have the right kitchen tools

 Having the right tools helps you cut down on prep time.
 Sharp knives, good cookware and non-slip grip oven gloves can make it easier to cook.
-There are lots of RA-friendly kitchen tools that can help.
+There are lots of rheumatoid arthritis friendly kitchen tools that can help.
 For example, there is a rocker-style knife that takes the pressure off your fingers and wrist.

 Invest in gadgets that do the hard gripping, twisting and opening for you, such as an electric can opener, jar opener, crock pot liners and stirring spoons with large handles.